IbrahimSquared/visibility-based-marching/README.md

 Make sure to change the path for your MATLAB installation directory inside the .bat (and use the proper version). <br>
 The code then parses the settings and reads the results and plots them nicely.

+# Octave interface
+Similar to MATLAB interface, provided by @peter-ap.

 # Instructions to build the C++ code on Windows in Visual Studio Code
 We provide tasks.json, c_cpp_properties.json, and launch.json for building and launching the code in Visual Studio Code. <br>
 Make sure to change the compiler path in tasks.json for both debug and release modes: <br>